TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    is done. ``None`` is returned if no loader is found.

    A dotted name does not have its parents implicitly imported as that requires loading them and that may not be desired.
-To properly import a submodule you will need to import all parent packages of the submodule and use the correct argument to *path*.
+To properly agiza a submodule you will need to agiza all parent packages of the submodule and use the correct argument to *path*.

    .. versionadded:: 3.3